szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - **Bards and Thieves can use scrolls**: Only Bards and Thieves gain the ability to use any scroll, requiring at least 9 Intelligence.
 This reflects their nature as resourceful jack-of-all-trades.
 - **Bards and Thieves can use scrolls (with stat requirements)**: Same as the above, but with the attribute requirements (`8 + Spell Level` in INT/WIS).

 Bear in mind that under this schema, it still holds true than to use any scroll, Intelligence of at least 9 is required, regardless of whether it's a priest or mage spell.

 Finally, on a technical note, this component identifies a scroll as a "priest scroll" if it is usable by any priest class; otherwise, it is considered a "wizard scroll."
+Scrolls that have no requirements are skipped too, as they're usually special.

 ### Make scrolls always cast at the character level regardless of class (1544) (IWDEE BGEE BG2EE EET)